kubewarden/community/general-technical-questions.md

 - Describe how the project handles rollback procedures.

-  Kubewarden does not include a dedicated rollback procedure and is intended to support forward-only upgrades.
+  Kubewarden doesn't include a dedicated rollback procedure and is intended to support forward-only upgrades.
-  While technically possible, reverting to a previous version of the project is not recommended.
+  While technically possible, reverting to a previous version of the project isn't recommended.

 - How can a rollout or rollback fail?
 Describe any impact to already running workloads.

-  Kubewarden does not support rollback procedures.
+  Kubewarden doesn't support rollback procedures.

   During rollout, potential failure scenarios include infrastructure issues, misconfigurations in the PolicyServer, software bugs, and certificate-related problems.
-  The impact on running workloads is typically minimal: existing validations remain functional because Kubewarden relies on Kubernetes' built-in deployment rollout mechanism, which ensures that the previous version of the application stays available until the new version is fully deployed and verified.
+  The impact on running workloads is typically minimal: existing validations remain functional because Kubewarden relies on Kubernetes' built-in deployment rollout mechanism.
+This means the previous version of the application stays available until the new version is fully deployed and verified.

 - Describe any specific metrics that should inform a rollback.

-  The project does not have specific metrics to inform a rollback.
+  The project doesn't have specific metrics to inform a rollback.
   However, the project provides a set of [observability metrics](https://docs.kubewarden.io/howtos/telemetry/metrics-qs) that can be used to monitor the health of the system.

 - Explain how upgrades and rollbacks were tested and how the upgrade-\>downgrade-\>upgrade path was tested.

-  At the time of writing, the project has not been tested for downgrade scenarios.
+  At the time of writing, the project hasn't been tested for downgrade scenarios.
   Upgrade paths are tested with each release through our [end-to-end testing suite](https://github.com/kubewarden/kubewarden-end-to-end-tests/).

 - Explain how the project informs users of deprecations and removals of features and APIs.

-  Kubewarden communicates deprecations and removals through release notes, blog announcements, and documentation updates.
+  Kubewarden communicates deprecations and removals through our semantic versioning of specific components, release notes, blog announcements, and documentation updates.
   The project follows standard Kubernetes conventions for API lifecycle management.
   Additionally, Kubewarden provides a specialized policy that can detect usage of deprecated Kubernetes APIs, helping users identify potential compatibility issues in their configurations.